quchen/stgi/README.md

 Currently, two garbage collection algorithms are implemented:

-- Tri-state tracing: free all unused memory addresses, and does not touch the others.
+- **Tri-state tracing**: free all unused memory addresses, and does not touch the others.
+This makes following specific closures on the heap easy.
-- Two-space copying: move all used memory addresses to the beginning of the heap, and discard all those that weren't moved.
+- **Two-space copying**: move all used memory addresses to the beginning of the heap, and discard all those that weren't moved.
 This has the advantage of reordering the heap roughly in the order the closures will be accessed by the program again, but the disadvantage of making things harder to track, since